ScM in Environmental Health

 Cumulative GPA

 The School requires master’s students to maintain a minimum 2.75 cumulative grade point average.
 Students with a GPA falling below 2.75 will be placed on academic warning and will have one term of registration in which to raise their GPA above the threshold for their degree.
 The academic coordinator will notify students placed on academic warning and their performance will be reviewed by the Educational Programs Committee (EPC).
 All recommendations about academic standing will be then presented to the Department’s Executive Committee for final disposition.
 Students not meeting the minimum GPA after one term may be granted additional term(s) on academic warning if academic progress has been shown in the cumulative GPA; that approval beyond one term must be reported to the School’s Committee on Academic Standards.
-Students on academic warning must meet with their academic adviser and program director (or academic coordinator) each term to review their academic plan and receive approval for their course schedule prior to registering for courses.
+Students on academic warning must meet with their academic advisor and program director (or academic coordinator) each term to review their academic plan and receive approval for their course schedule prior to registering for courses.
 Students with a cumulative GPA below the minimum may not register for more than 18 credits per term.
 Any repeated courses count towards this 18-credit limit.

 Grades in Core Courses